Die Hochzeitsspielerin (The Matchmaker)

 Settings: Vienna, Salzburg & Innsbruck (Austria) | London (UK)

-• Tina von Waldhof is introduced as a confident, witty Viennese socialite who hosts elegant salons in Vienna.
+• Tina Hartmann is introduced as a confident, witty Viennese socialite who hosts elegant salons in Vienna.
 She delights in orchestrating ideal matches, convinced that she knows what is best for everyone.

-• Andreas Kirchhofer, Tina’s close friend, visits Vienna from his family home.
+• Andreas Lindenhof, Tina’s close friend, visits Vienna from his family home.
 Practical, kind, and observant, he often serves as Tina’s gentle moral compass.
-He notices her enthusiasm for matchmaking and begins to caution her subtly.
+He notices her enthusiasm for matchmaking and begins to caution her subtly about assuming she knows everyone’s heart.

 • Herta König, a shy and impressionable friend of Tina, is introduced.
 Tina immediately decides to pair her with Philipp Altenberger, assuming he is the perfect match.
-Herta is flattered but uncertain.
+Herta is flattered but uncertain, sensing some tension beneath the surface.

 • Philipp Altenberger arrives, displaying charm and ambition, but his motives are superficial.
 He flirts with Herta yet shows early signs of self-interest, hinting at potential complications.

 • In Salzburg, Tina attends a social concert, scouting potential matches.
-She encourages Herta to interact with Philipp, but Philipp’s self-interest begins to show.
+She encourages Herta to interact with Philipp, but Philipp’s self-interest begins to show, creating subtle tension.

 • In Innsbruck, Andreas and Leon discuss Tina’s matchmaking critically, while Herta starts to feel doubt about Philipp, hinting at a possible misalignment between the pair.